qkzk/fm/development.md

   - [x] move every src to a related folder
   - [x] refactor regex.
 Allow regex match in tree
   - [x] FIX: can't jump to file from tree mode
+  - [x] refactor chmod into its own mod

 ## TODO